 The goal of each meeting is to stimulate vigorous, open and honest interaction from multiple sources and to share viewpoints regarding orthopedic topics.
-All attendees are therefore required to come prepared to present a short topic and to participate in the discussions that follow.
-Unusual and/or complicated clinical cases, new or modified technique developments, equipment information, orthopedic tips, queries for help or a presentation of a research project and those results are all encouraged.
+All attendees are therefore encouraged to come prepared to present a short topic and to participate in the discussions that follow.
+Unusual and/or complicated clinical cases, new or modified technique developments, equipment information, orthopedic tips, queries for help or a presentation of a research project and those results are all acceptable topics.
 While formal presentations are not required, organized thoughts help the meetings proceed efficiently.
 Computer presentations have become the standard.

 The number of participants is limited allowing us to maintain the interactive nature of these meetings.
 Therefore, pre-registration is required.